 Fried bees anyone? – Kidding.
 Fried bees or not, Bohol Bee Farm is still one of the most interesting places you can see in Panglao.
 Once in a while, I get to visit the place to eat but this time, I will be telling you about my tour experience at their place!

-Bohol Bee Farm located in Dauis, Panglao Island, Bohol is famous for their organic food and products.
-In fact, many are fans of their ice cream which are rich in local flavours and are available in their different Buzz Cafe branches around the Philippines.
-My favourites are mango and chocolate ice cream!
+Bohol Bee Farm located in Dauis, Panglao Island, Bohol is famous for its organic food and products.
+In fact, many are fans of their ice cream which are rich in local flavors and are available in their different Buzz Cafe branches around the Philippines.
+My favorites are mango and chocolate ice cream!
 Yumm.

 And nope – NO fried bees or any bees on their food.
 Just some honey here and there.